exercism/python/concepts/function-arguments/about.md

 ## Positional Arguments

 Positional arguments are for parameters defined without a [default argument][default arguments].
-Positional arguments can optionally be called by their keyword.
+Positional arguments can optionally be called by their name.

-Following is an example of positional arguments being called by position and by their keyword:
+Following is an example of positional arguments being called by position and by their name:

 ```python
 >>> def concat(x, y):